-It also owns over 38,000 patents related to technologies that will be used in smart cities, smart homes, driverless cars, and many other applications, but they aren’t worth much without a high-speed 5G network to run on.
+It also owns over 38,000 patents related to technologies that will be used in smart cities, smart homes, driverless cars, and many other applications.
+Those aren’t worth much without a high-speed 5G network to run on.

 And that’s part of the reason BlackBerry’s shares trade for less than $10.
-As the network comes online and those patents start to be in demand, BlackBerry's share price is likely to reflect the growing interest.
+But as the network comes online and those patents start to be in demand, BlackBerry’s share price is likely to reflect the growing interest.

 Bonus Stock: The 5G Tollbooth Company

-It quietly built up an empire of this asset and now owns more than all of the major wireless carriers and the biggest cable companies combined.
-And the thing is, this asset is critical to the deployment of 5G.
+It quietly built up an empire of this asset and now it owns more than all of the major wireless carriers and the biggest cable companies combined.
+And the thing is that this asset is critical to the deployment of 5G.

-Because 5G is a very fast wireless network, the data that travels across it lives in physical locations called servers.
-These servers are generally housed in farms with millions of others, and they’re all connected to each other and the outside world via fiber optic cables.
+That’s because while 5G is a very fast wireless network, the data that travels across it lives in physical locations called servers.
+These servers are generally housed in farms with millions of others.
+And they’re all connected to each other and the outside world via fiber optic cables.

-These cables are the only physical connection that can carry high loads of data at the same high speeds 5G will, meaning 5G antennas will need a way to connect to fiber optic networks so that the data can get to the servers.
+These cables are the only physical connection that can carry high loads of data at the same high speeds 5G will.
+And that means 5G antennas will need a way to connect to fiber optic networks so that the data can get to the servers.